Regulations for the FIDE World Team Championship

 4.4.2 By arrangement with these arbiters (either directly or through their Federations), the Organizer shall provide for their travelling expenses, accommodation, meals and pocket money.

 4.5.1 Travelling expenses shall be met by the individual Federations.

-4.5.2 Expenses for accommodation and meals in a five star hotel shall be met by the Organizer.
+4.5.2 Expenses for accommodation and meals in at least a four-star hotel shall be met by the Organizer.

 - A maximum of 6 persons per team shall be provided for.

 - All team members are to be accommodated in single rooms.

 - The quality of accommodation and meals shall match the standards and importance of the FIDE World Team Championship.

 184.108.40.206 The Organizer is responsible for the furnishing and upkeep of the playing hall and its environs.

 220.127.116.11 The FIDE flag and the national flags of the participating Federations are to be flown from the playing hall.